 I. Receiving Waters

-The closest classified body of water to this site is the Rio Grande River.
-It is not noted as an aquatic resource of concern; however, it is indicated as being an impaired waterbody.
-It is not expected to be adversely affected by this project.
+The closest classified waterbody to this site is the Rio Grande.
+This waterbody is noted as an impaired waterbody.
+It is not expected to be adversely affected by this construction activity.

 J. Endangered Species and Historical Places